unlocomqx/addons-docs/docs/src/dynamicproduct/product-config/07-fields.md

 <img srcset="/dynamicproduct/images/fields/image-list-settings.jpg 2x" class="border">

-You can allow multiselection, where the customer can pick more than one option You can also display the label of each option by enabling the "Display label" option
+You can allow multi-selection, where the customer can pick more than one option You can also display the label of each option by enabling the "Display label" option

 <img srcset="/dynamicproduct/images/fields/image-list-labels.jpg 2x" class="padding border">